How to Find Opinion Leader on the Online Social Network?

-As the effect of “word-of-mouth”, people are likely to be influenced by the idea of their friends in the process of agricultural innovation, adoption of medical, and new product promotion.
-To explain how individuals develop their opinions towards various topics over time, a formal model on the opinion evolution in a group was proposed by French in 1956\cite{french1956formal}.
 From there, social influence models were developed to explain social phenomena such as opinion clustering or controversy.
 To capture the complexity of opinion evolution, researchers have considered both linear and non-linear models.
-One example of a linear model is the French-DeGroot model, which introduced a more general form using Markov Chain processes to illustrate how social influence leads to opinion consensus\cite{degroot1974reaching}.
-However, opinion consensus is not the only outcome from group discussions.
-Non-linear models, such as the Hegselmann-Krause model, have been proposed to incorporates a bounded confidence attribute that limits the influence of opposing opinions\cite{hegselmann2002opinion}.
+One example of a linear model is the French-DeGroot model, which introduced a more general form using Markov Chain processes to illustrate how social influence leads to opinion consensus \cite{degroot1974reaching}.
+However, opinion consensus is not the only outcome from group discussions \cite{R5}.
+Non-linear models, such as the Hegselmann-Krause model, have been proposed to incorporate a bounded confidence attribute that limits the influence of opposing opinions\cite{hegselmann2002opinion}.

 In general, the following equation (\ref{eq:opinion}) represents broader dynamic in both linear and Non-linear models.
 Here, $\dot{x}(i)$ denotes the rate of change of opinions for agent i, $A$ symbolizes the graph structure, $f_i(x_i)$ represents the self dynamic, $g(x_i,x_j)$ indicates the influence from agent j to agent i, and $u_i$ represents the external social signal influencing agent $i$.